rmcelreath/rethinking/ERRATA.md

 page 237 Exercise H1: "...index variable, as explained in Chapter 6.", should be chapter 5 (at least that's their first appearance)

+page 247, near end of section 8.2.2; "There are also a number of other parameters that define the HMC algorithm, but no the statistical model, ..."; should this be "not the statisical model"?

 page 253 ("...the functions postcheck, link and sim work on map2stan just as they do on map models...") postcheck appears somewhat out of thin air.
 Need a better introduction to it.